Travelling to the United States FAQs

 I have concerns about gaining entry to the United States.
 What should I expect at the border when I enter the United States?

-Every country or territory decides who can enter or exit through its borders and the Government of Canada connect intervene on your behalf if you do not meet entry or exit requirements for the United States.
+Every country or territory decides who can enter or exit through its borders and the Government of Canada cannot intervene on your behalf if you do not meet entry or exit requirements for the United States.
 Individual border agents often have significant discretion in making those determinations.
-U.S. authorities strictly enforce entry requirements.
+United States authorities strictly enforce entry requirements.
 Expect scrutiny at ports of entry, including of electronic devices.
 Comply and be forthcoming in all interactions with border authorities.
 If you are denied entry, you could be detained while awaiting deportation.

 • Customs officials may ask you to provide your address while in the United States (including Puerto Rico).
 Customs and Border Protection (CBP) officers may also ask for: